ArashAh/version_control_workshop/part-3.md

     echo "raw-data/" >> .gitignore
     git status
     ```
-    - Compare the result of git status with the one in step 10.
+    ❓5.
+Compare the result of git status with the one in step 10, what is the difference?

 12. **Update and Commit:**
     - Open `demo.txt` and add this sentence: “Input 1 to collab-br by collaborator”